bcgov/sso-switchover-agent/README.md

 The tokens for deploying will be the service account deployer tokens.

 ## Disaster recovery workflow

+Currently this workflow only allows the failover to function as expected if both patroni clusters are in a healthy state when failover occurs.
+If the gold patroni stateful set is scaled down or the gold cluster is offline, restoring to gold will need to be done manually.
+This is done by re-deploying gold in standby mode, then triggering the `switch-to-gold.sh` script.

 ### When gold goes down